 Press enter to reload the page.

 Switch to your Klaviyo account and navigate to Dashboard > Activity Feed.
-If you're web tracking is installed correctly, you will see a new Active on Site event at the top of your activity feed from the email you entered in the URL parameter above.
+If your web tracking is installed correctly, you will see a new Active on Site event at the top of your activity feed from the email you entered in the URL parameter above.

 If you're having trouble getting your Viewed Product event to fire, ensure that your tags are set up to fire in a specific order.
 You always want your Active on Site snippet to fire before your Viewed Product snippet.